RAG vs. GraphRAG: A Systematic Evaluation and Key Insights: Query-Based Summarization

 \subsection{Position Bias in Existing Evaluation}

-From the results in Section~\ref{sec:summ_result}, the Community-based GraphRAG, particularly with global search, generally underperforms compared to RAG on the selected datasets.
-This contrasts with the findings of \citet{edge2024local}, where Community-based GraphRAG with global search outperformed both local search and RAG.
-There are two key differences between our evaluation and \citet{edge2024local}.
-First, their study primarily focuses on global summarization, which captures the overall information of an entire corpus, whereas the selected datasets in our evaluation contain queries related to specific roles or events.
-Second, \citet{edge2024local} assess performance by comparing RAG and GraphRAG outputs using LLM-as-a-Judge without ground truth, whereas we evaluate results against ground truth summaries using ROUGE and BERTScore.
-These metrics emphasize similarity to the reference summaries, which often contain more detailed information.
+Based on the results in Section~\ref{sec:summ_result}, Community-based GraphRAG, particularly with global search, generally underperforms RAG on the selected datasets.
+This observation contrasts with the findings of \citet{edge2024local}, where Community-based GraphRAG with global search outperformed both local search and RAG.

+This discrepancy can be attributed to two key differences between our evaluation and that of \citet{edge2024local}.
+First, their study focuses on global summarization, which aims to capture high-level information from an entire corpus, whereas the datasets used in our evaluation involve queries targeting specific roles or events.
+Second, \citet{edge2024local} evaluate performance using LLM-as-a-Judge without ground-truth references, while we evaluate generated summaries against human-written references using ROUGE and BERTScore.
+These reference-based metrics emphasize factual coverage and fine-grained details, which may favor different retrieval behaviors.